jfirebaugh/konacha/README.md

     Konacha.configure do |config|
       config.spec_dir  = "spec/javascripts"
-      config.interface = :bdd
       config.driver    = :selenium
     end if defined?(Konacha)

 The `defined?` check is necessary to avoid a dependency on Konacha in the production environment.

-The `spec_dir` option tells Konacha where to find JavaScript specs.
-The `interface` option specifies the test interface used by Mocha (see below). `driver` names a Capybara driver used for the `run` task (try `:webkit`, after installing [capybara-webkit](https://github.com/thoughtbot/capybara-webkit)).
+The `spec_dir` option tells Konacha where to find JavaScript specs. `driver` names a Capybara driver used for the `run` task (try `:webkit`, after installing [capybara-webkit](https://github.com/thoughtbot/capybara-webkit)).